strongloop-archive/strong-gateway-demo/README.md

 ####Part 2 - `notes-app-gateway`

-[`notes-app-gateway`](notes-app-gateway) is a seven-step tutorial meant to demonstrate various features of the StrongLoop API Gateway.
+[`notes-app-gateway`](notes-app-gateway) is a seven-step tutorial that demonstrates various features of the StrongLoop API Gateway.
 In each step, we incrementally improve on the app from part 1 and cover a variety of topics as we work through the transformation of `notes-app-plain` to `notes-app-gateway`.
 Upon completion, the client will fetch notes through the API gateway instead of